XML RSS

 Strokes happen suddenly and are dangerous.

 If you believe you or someone near you is having a stroke, you should call an emergency health provider immediately.
-Fast medical treatment could mean the difference between life and death.

-You and your loved ones can learn about the seven warning signs of a stroke here.
+You and your loved ones can learn about the seven warning signs of a stroke here

 Many think a stroke is worse than death